After the hedonism, madness, and squalor of the first two Moonshake Book reviews, this time out I’m having a detailed look at a delightful classic.

 Welcome, then, to one rather eccentric family on a sunny island crammed full of exotic creatures!

-I should mention, as I didn’t bother on my other posts, spoilers are ahead.
+I should mention, as I didn’t bother with this on my other posts, spoilers are ahead.
 The aim of these reviews is to highlight fantastic works, with certain plot points given away not so much as to ruin the story, but to add insights for this review.

 The only way you can really get the true power of a novel, even if you know its beginning, middle, and end, is to read the whole thing through – this is what I’m hoping to encourage people to do.
 Plus, there are no secret twist endings or anything here, so you’re quite safe here.
 Gerald Durrell does not turn out to be a robot.